tesseract-ocr/tessdoc/Planning.md

 * Add json/xml output format.
 Will be use for full ocr and for psm 2 - layout info only.

-* Add option to use alternative binarization methodS from leptonica.
+* Add option to use alternative binarization methods from leptonica.

 * Add an option to output separate files for multipage input (out1.hocr, out2.hocr ...).